Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery

 \section{Introduction}

-Synthetic high-quality, immersive, and semantically plausible 3D urban scenes have crucial applications in gaming, filmmaking, and robotics.
+High-quality, immersive, and semantically plausible 3D urban scenes are essential for a wide range of applications, including gaming, filmmaking, navigation planning, and robotics.
 The ability to create a large-scale and 3D-grounded environment supports realistic rendering and immersive experience for storytelling, demonstration, and embodied physics simulation.
 However, due to limited 3D-informed data, building a generative model for realistic and navigable 3D cities remains challenging.
 It is expensive and labor-intensive to acquire large-scale 3D and textured reconstructions of cities with detailed geometry, while using Internet image collections faces challenges in camera pose registration and excessive data noise (\eg, transient objects and different times of the day).
-These constraints set back existing 3D city generation frameworks from creating realistic and diverse appearances.
-With this observation, we propose an alternative route for virtual city creation with a two-stage pipeline: partial and coarse geometry reconstruction from multi-view satellite imagery, then close-up appearance completion and hallucination using an open-domain diffusion model.
+These constraints prevent existing 3D city generation frameworks from creating realistic and diverse appearances.
+With this observation, we propose an alternative route for virtual city creation with a two-stage pipeline: partial and coarse geometry reconstruction from multi-view satellite imagery, then close-up appearance completion and synthesis using an open-domain diffusion model.

 Satellite imagery offers a compelling alternative due to its extensive geographic coverage, automated collection, and high-resolution capabilities.
 For instance, Maxar's WorldView-3 satellite captures approximately 680,000 $\text{km}^\text{2}$ of imagery daily at resolutions up to 31 cm per pixel.
-Such data inherently encodes semantically plausible representations of real-world environments, enabling scalable 3D urban scene creation.
+Such data encodes a large volume of real-world environment semantics, enabling scalable 3D urban scene creation.
 However, in \Cref{fig:why}(a), we show that directly applying 3D reconstruction methods to satellite imagery is insufficient for creating \textit{navigable and immersive} 3D cities.
-The significant amount of invisible regions (\eg, building facades) and limited satellite-view parallax create incorrect geometry and artifacts.
+The substantial invisible regions (\eg, building facades) and limited satellite-view parallax create incorrect geometry and artifacts.